jiscdev/analytics-udd/udd/event.md

 Descriptive label for the event, using local parlance

 ### Purpose
-Human-readable identifier for the event.
+To provide a human-readable distinctive label for the event.

 ### Derivation
 Provider